pwall567/kotlin-mustache/README.md

 #### Partials

-Partial is the term given to a nested section - for example a template in a separate file.
+"Partial" is the term given to a nested section - for example a template in a separate file.
 Partials are introduced by a tag with '>' following the two left braces - the remainder of the tag is the name of an external file.